 Resuscitation monitor for neonate, BreathCue

-In FY2023, based on the survey results, we conducted additional fact-finding investigations and interviews with suppliers identified as having high human rights risks.
+In FY2023, based on the questionnaire results, we conducted additional fact-finding surveys and interviews with suppliers identified as having high human rights risks.
 Through these efforts, we confirmed future measures and proposed strategies to mitigate these risks.
 Additionally, we established a human rights consultation hotline for our suppliers and customers to receive consultation on human rights issues in the supply chain.
-Furthermore, we developed a roadmap for the next three years and set key performance indicators (KPIs) to guide our efforts.
+Furthermore, we have developed a roadmap for the next three years and set up key performance indicators (KPIs) to guide our efforts.
+In FY2024, the scope of our supplier questionnaire was expanded from our key suppliers* to all suppliers of domestic and overseas Group companies excluding some overseas subsidiaries.
+We will continue to foster understanding of Nihon Kohden’s commitment to respect for human rights and promote sustainability efforts in cooperation with our supply chain.

-Nihon Kohden promotes sustainability initiatives through our business activities by closely engaging with all stakeholders, including customers, shareholders and investors, business partners, local communities, and employees.
-Consequently, we anticipate a wide range of human rights risks, such as discrimination and harassment based on race or gender, excessive working hours, child labor, leakage of personal information, and environmental pollution.
+In promoting sustainability initiatives through its business activities, Nihon Kohden closely engages with all stakeholders, including customers, shareholders and investors, business partners, local communities, and employees.
+Therefore, a wide range of human rights risk issues can be anticipated, such as discrimination and harassment based on race or gender, excessive working hours, child labor, leakage of personal information, and environmental pollution.

-We focused on approximately 30 human rights issues for impact assessment based on the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work, the Stakeholder Engagement Program of the Caux Round Table Japan Committee, and the Handbook for Management that Respects Human Rights formulated by the Japan Business Federation (KEIDANREN).
-In the FY2022 analysis, we evaluated these 30 human rights issues by stakeholder on two axes, severity*1 and likelihood of occurrence*2, based on the results of past questionnaire surveys.
+To address these risks, the Company conducts an impact assessment of human rights issues.
+We focused on approx. 30 human rights issues for impact assessment based on the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work, the Stakeholder Engagement Program of the Caux Round Table Japan Committee, and the Handbook for Management that Respects Human Rights formulated by the Japan Business Federation (KEIDANREN).
+In the FY2022, we evaluated these 30 human rights issues by stakeholder on two axes, severity*1 and likelihood of occurrence*2, based on the results of past questionnaire surveys.

 *1 Severity: Evaluates the extent of the impact of a human rights risk when it occurs, and the time and cost required to remediate the risk after it occurs.